eqNj/eqN-PD2-Filter/README.md

 Made it so small and large charms with the ideal affix level ranges for rerolling for LLD will be LLD highlighted on drop and have a description encouraging their rerolling (until they hit a reasonably desired roll).

 Made it so ideal affix level (38) jewels for LLD rerolling are highlighted on drop and have a description encouraging their rerolling (until they hit a reasonably desired roll).

+## 1.6.0 - (Season 7)

+Renamed the SuperStrict filter level to Strict.

+Refined the ShowRecipes filter level to ensure it always shows non-magic (white) item names that would show on the Relaxed filter level.

+Refined the overall filter aesthetic with the new HD text in mind.
+This includes the use of new colors and characters.

+Changed the asterisks on craftable item bases to dots for improved aesthetics on the improved graphics settings this season.

+Currently, enabling the new HD text is mandatory to prevent question marks from appearing on certain item names.

+Added the name of the currently selected filter level to the Horadric Cube's description.

+Updated the descriptions for changed rune socketing effects for Ohm runes.

+Improved name formatting and added descriptions for all the new items introduced in Season 7, including highlighting for unique map drops.

+Ensured all runeword bases for every new and improved build always shows up.

+Added new runeword possibility info to all applicable bases and ensured that any useful bases for those runewords continue to show up.

+Improved "Upgraded Requirements", "Upgrade Recipe", and "LLD Armor/Shield" description implementations to be more inclusive.

+Overhauled filter in-line formatting on non-magic items for consistency in editing.

+Made is so equipped items no longer show recipes on the ShowRecipes filter level, as always intended, now that it has been fixed to not include the shared stash tabs.

+Added LLD tags for good crafted/rare LLD rings and rare quivers.

+Added a discription tag to magic, rare, and crafted weapons with an Amplify Damage proc.

+Refined the descriptions on many existing items for congruence and legibility.

+Added a red dot on corrupted item names when in the new unique map that drops corrupted items.